osiegmar/logback-gelf/README.md

 Logback appender for sending GELF (Graylog Extended Log Format) messages with zero additional dependencies.

+> [!IMPORTANT]
+> I created this library in 2016 when I needed a simple GELF appender for Logback.
+> Since then, I have maintained it in my spare time, even though I have not used it for quite some time.
+> I think it is time to hand it over to someone who actively uses Graylog, Logback, and this library, and has the
+> time and capacity to maintain it.
+> If you are interested, please contact me via email.

 ## Features

 - UDP (with chunking)